German SPD leader Nahles quits as party's popularity hits low

 Nahles was due to face a vote on her leadership position on Tuesday after her decision to stay in coalition with Angela Merkel’s conservatives was criticized by the party’s left.

-Earlier, German vice chancellor Olaf Scholz told Germany’s Tagesspiegel that had ruled out entering another grand coalition as the country’s Social Democrats seek to regroup after losses during the European parliamentary elections last week.
+Earlier, German vice chancellor Olaf Scholz told Germany’s Tagesspiegel that he had ruled out entering another grand coalition as the country’s Social Democrats seek to regroup after losses during the European parliamentary elections last week.

-“I am very sure that it would not be justifiable for us to have a fifth grand coalition,”
+“I am very sure that it would not be justifiable for us to have a fifth grand coalition,” Scholz told the German paper in an interview published on Sunday before Nahles announced she would resign.

-“Three grand coalitions in a row would not do democracy in Germany any good,” Scholz told the German paper in an interview published on Sunday before Nahles announced she would resign.
+“Three grand coalitions in a row would not do democracy in Germany any good,” he was quoted as saying.

+The coalition is due for a midterm review in autumn, which could be an opportunities for the SPD to pull the plug on the ruling alliance.

+The SPD is now scrambling to put an end to infighting to stabilize its leadership.

 Former SPD leader Martin Schulz told Germany’s Welt am Sonntag newspaper that he would not stand against Nahles in the leadership vote on Tuesday but declined to answer whether he would seek to be re-elected leader thereafter.

-Reporting by Edward Taylor; Editing by Alexander Smith
+Reporting by Edward Taylor, Editing by Alexander Smith, William Maclean